-19.7.7 Claims:
+19.7.5 Claims:

-- Cheque Requisition Forms are available in the Finance Department. - Claims are to be submitted directly to the Human Resources Department by the first Friday in January after New Years Day for each period/year. - A committee consisting of one (1) University representative and one (1) Association representative shall review all claims to determine eligibility.
+- Cheque Requisition Forms are available in the Finance Department. - Claims are to be submitted directly to the Human Resources Department by the last Friday in January for the previous calendar year. - A committee consisting of one (1) Employer representative and one (1) Association representative shall review all claims to determine eligibility.
 Where the total value of claims exceeds the available Fund amount, eligible claims will be pro-rated.
 Decisions of the committee are final and both members of the committee will sign off on the claims. - As these reimbursements are considered a taxable benefit by the Canada Revenue Agency, the University will withhold taxes and report the amounts on a T4A in the applicable year.